What can we expect on a typical day?

 Read the more you can the better.
 Google "Algarve" Study Google Maps or Google Earth to see our route.

 Mr Page has written what could be the most enjoyable book on the history of Portugal.
 The paperback edition is available for about $25 in Portugal.
 Amazon has a new paperback edition for $242.48 (outrageous price).
 Amazon also has a kindle version for $12.94

 How do you suggest I travel to and from the pick up site?

 All our expeditions will start and finish in Algarve.
-We will pick up in Lagos and the Faro Airport (FAO airport code) we suggest you fly into either Lisbon or Faro and leave from either Faro or Lisbon.
-If you fly into Lisbon you can take the train to Lagos.
+We will pick up in the Faro train Station and the Faro Airport (FAO airport code) we suggest you fly into either Lisbon or Faro and leave from either Faro or Lisbon.
+If you fly into Lisbon you can take the train to Faro.
 For those flying from within Europe the Faro Airport is served by many low cost airlines.

 Could you suggest travel information links?

 General travel information links:

 Official tourist site for all of Portugal